Lamer87/Space_Engineers_DLC_unlocker/README.md

     - You can find the legit dll backup in "`...\Bin64\Backup\Original\`" after installation.
     - There is a check if you have an old CreamAPI version, prompting you to update.
     - There is a check if you have Plugin Launcher, prompting you to rollback if CreamAPI is installed.
-    - **If a game patch breaks the unlocker** plese see the related section below.
+    - "**If a game patch breaks the unlocker**" plese see the related section below.
     - If you need help, please check the [Troubleshooting section](https://github.com/Lamer87/Space_Engineers_DLC_unlocker?tab=readme-ov-file#-2) below.